ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/04-bubble-sort.md

 ### Analysis of Bubble sort

 How long time does it take to Bubble sort an array of $n$ elements?
-As already mentioned in @sec:comparing-algorithms this depends on many things, but a standard measure is to count the number of comparisons.
+This depends on many things, but a standard measure is to count the number of comparisons.
 So how many comparisons are done by Bubble sort?

 We have a nested for loop, where the inner loop depends on the loop variable of the outer loop.